anuroopbthomas/Log-Analysis-Project/README.md

 ## RUNNING THE Program
 To execute the code follow these Directions
 1. Download this code and save it in the VM directory (Note: You only need to download logfinal.py)
 2. Once you are open within the VM and redirected into the same directory as the python program run 'python3 logfinal.py'
 3. You will get a text result with the correct results! :)
+4. If you prefer to read the results in a text file you can open, results.txt

-## NOTE INFORMATION BELOW IS IRRELEVANT BUT
-## IF YOU WISH TO UNDERSTAND THE DATABASE
-## YOU MAY READ THIS
+## NOTE INFORMATION BELOW IS IRRELEVANT BUT IF YOU WISH TO UNDERSTAND THE DATABASE YOU MAY READ THIS

 ## Tables in 'news' Database

 ### articles